sam-hosseini/freelancing-in-finland/README.md

 * You can ask about their *terms of payment*, i.e. how many days until they pay your sales invoice.
 * You can ask if there are any restrictions in place if you take a project from them in the form of NDAs or non-competition.

-**What about hourly rate?** In Helsinki, if we put aside particular situations in which the client has become dependent on a single point of failure developer, or other extraordinary situations, in an average project with an average client with an average developer, I've heard companies charging their clients between
+**What about hourly rate?** In Helsinki, if we put aside particular situations in which the client has become dependent on a single-point-of-failure-developer, or other extraordinary situations, in an average project with an average client with an average developer, I've heard companies charging their clients between
 90-130€ per hour depending on the strength of their brand, the experience of the developers in the team, and the particular relationship with that client.
 In extraordinary situations, I've heard of 150-200€ per hour.